elia1993/BreedingHorse/README.md

 # BreedingHorse

-The system is for breeding horse and competition.
+The system is designed for breeding horses and competitions.
 It's an information management system for trainers, veterinarians, equestrians, bookmakers, gamblers, and horses.
-You can add/remove trainers, veterinarians, equestrians, bookmakers, gamblers, and horses.
+You can add or remove trainers, veterinarians, equestrians, bookmakers, gamblers, and horses.
 You need to associate horses with a trainer.
-There are competitions for horses.
-You can register or unregister a horse for a competition, and gamblers can place bets on a horse in a competition.
-There is an action and a reports tab.
-In action tab, you can find the best horse.
-You can give a bonus to veterinarians, and you can identify unlucky gamblers who lost their bets.
-In reports tab you can print the top 10 horses, print all person, print all horses, print all gamblers, print all bookmakers.
+There are competitions for horses, and you can register or unregister a horse for a competition.
+Gamblers can place bets on a horse in a competition.
+The system has both an 'Action' and a 'Reports' tab.
+In the 'Action' tab, you can find the best horse, give a bonus to veterinarians, and identify unlucky gamblers who lost their bets.
+In the 'Reports' tab, you can print the top 10 horses, print all persons, print all horses, print all gamblers, and print all bookmakers.
 ![image](https://github.com/elia1993/BreedingHorse/assets/77536857/9682e3ab-cd36-4062-94bd-195758092790)
 ![image](https://github.com/elia1993/BreedingHorse/assets/77536857/14e53dca-f138-4e71-8a03-9ee0073a9649)
 ![image](https://github.com/elia1993/BreedingHorse/assets/77536857/1db57cf5-4c47-49d0-b39c-9b628c2ebad2)